-B.K Tree Service wants to exceed your expections, We have Educated employes, A Graduate from Flemming College in 2009, in the Aboricuture Program with over 10 years experience.
+B.K Tree Service wants to exceed your Expectations, We have Educated employees, A Graduate from Fleming College in 2009, in the Aboricuture Program with over 10 years experience.
 We have up-to-date equipment getting jobs done efficiently and safely.
 We specialize in helping clients increase the value and beauty of their homes by properly maintaining their Trees and Shrubs.
-Serving Bancoft, Kawartha Lakes, Apsley, and surrounding area.
+Serving Bancoft, Kawartha Lakes, North Kawartha, Apsley, Woodview, Burleigh Falls, Young’s Point, Coe Hill, Haliburton, Harcourt, and surrounding area.

 Since each cut has the potential to change the growth of a tree, no branch should be removed without a reason.
 Common reasons for pruning are to remove dead branches, to remove crowded or crossing limbs, to eliminate hazards, and to slow growth by removing foliage.
 Trees may also be Trimmed to reduce wind resistance or to increase light penetration.

 Your satisfaction is our priority and we strive to provide a service we are proud of.
 We start every project by providing a thorough consultation to understand your goals and the needs of the project.
 We do this to guarantee that the project is completed according to your preferences.
 Once the job is completed, we ensure your yard is spotless leaving it just as clean or cleaner than when we arrived.

 Crown reduction is often the most difficult type to perform.
 The arborist is often working in an awkward position and attempted to visualize what the end product should look like.
 This type of prunning should be avoided when ever possible as it usually creates a long-term root an stem problems for the tree.
 The best solution is often to remove the tree and replace it with a new smaller type tree.
 As the title implies crown reduction refers to pruning done in the upper crown of a tree.